JBroks/unicornattractor_issue_tracker/README.md

 - [Stripe API](https://stripe.com) - Stripe was used to make secure payments when users upvote features.

+### Version Control

+- **Git**- git was used as a version control system to add and commit changes made to the project in AWS Cloud9.
+All committed changes were then pushed to remote repository on GitHub;

+- [GitHub](https://github.com/) - GitHub was used as a remote repository to store the committed changes from the local repository;

+### Hosting

+- [Heroku](https://www.heroku.com/) - Heroku was used as the hosting platform to deploy my app;

 ### Other

 - [Gifox](https://gifox.io/) - Tool was used to record the gif presented in the demo section of this README files;